dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 - Dilemma of transferability
-	- Kinesthetic teaching enables proprioceptive perception
+	- Kinesthetic teaching enables proprioceptive perception from the expert's demonstration, but the effective ness